-Move Apps Out of the Applications Folder in OS X
+How to Move Apps Out of the Applications Folder in Mac OS X

 Have you noticed when you try and move an application out of the /Applications folder in modern versions of Mac OS X, you will end up creating an alias of the app instead?

-That behavior is a security feature that was introduced to OS X in Lion but persists through to Mavericks, which is intended to help prevent accidentally deleting or moving apps, and in some ways it’s convenient way to quickly make an app alias.
+This behavior is a security feature that was introduced to the Mac all the way back in Mac OS X in Lion but persists through today, which is intended to help prevent accidentally deleting or moving apps, and in some ways it’s convenient way to quickly make an app alias.
 But what if you actually want to move an application out of the /Applications/ directory, to another location?

 Moving an Application out of the Applications Folder on Mac OS

 If you want to move an app out of the Applications folder, how you do so is easy: just hold down the Command key while dragging the app out of the folder.